 good to know

-Visit October through early May to miss the stifling summer heat.
-Places like the Grand Canyon and Monument Valley, which are exceedingly popular in the summer, will be quieter in late spring or early fall.
-If your trip does fall during the summer months, the Mogollon Rim highlands are a cool relief from the heat.
+Visit October through early May to avoid the stifling heat.
+Places like the Grand Canyon and Monument Valley, which are exceedingly popular in the summer, will also be quieter in late spring or early fall.
+If your trip does coincide with the warmer months, the Mogollon Rim highlands offer cool relief.
 Meanwhile, Flagstaff is the perfect winter playground.
-If you have a winter road trip in mind, remember that snowy road closures are common at higher elevations.
-No matter when you visit, be prepared for cold nights everywhere in the state.
+Just remember that snowy road closures are common at higher elevations.
+No matter when you visit, be prepared for cool nights everywhere in the state.

-The two major Arizona airports are in Phoenix and Tucson.
-By car, I-10 and I-40 are the main East–West routes.
+Arizona’s two major airports are in Phoenix and Tucson.
+By car, I-10 and I-40 are the main east–west routes across the state.
 El Paso to Tucson is about a four-hour drive, and from Los Angeles to Phoenix is about five and a half hours.

-In addition to Mexican and cowboy fare, Arizona has a burgeoning local food scene.
-Higher elevations are home to vineyards and orchards, and citrus fruits and pecans thrive in the heat.
-Despite the state's desert location, the sea is only a few hours’ drive away, so ceviche and sushi are as popular as chimichangas and steaks.
-If you want to try Southwest fusion, Tucson and Phoenix are international cities that do the cuisine of many regions well.
-Save room for a prickly-pear margarita, and remember that guacamole and salsa are as Arizonan as red rocks and cacti.
+Arizona has a burgeoning local food scene that goes far beyond Mexican and cowboy fare.
+Vineyards and orchards blanket higher elevations across the state, while citrus fruits and pecans thrive in the heat.
+Though desert covers much of the state, the sea is only a few hours away, so ceviche and sushi are as popular as chimichangas and steaks.
+If you want to try Southwest fusion or international cuisine, head to Tucson and Phoenix—these diverse cities do the food of many regions well.
+Just save room for a prickly pear margarita, and remember that guacamole and salsa are as Arizonan as red rocks and cacti.

-The historical blend of American Indian, Hispanic, and Anglo cultures gives Arizona (and New Mexico) a unique sense of place and makes it a much more eclectic destination than many realize.
-Pre-Columbian ruins sit alongside living cattle ranches.
-The Mission San Xavier del Bac, a masterpiece of baroque desert architecture near Tucson, was founded by the Spanish in the 1690s and is still the parish church for the local Tohono O’odham nation.
-The state also has some excellent museums, such as the Heard Museum and the Arizona State Museum.
+A historic blend of American Indian, Hispanic, and Anglo cultures makes Arizona a much more eclectic destination than many realize.
+Pre-Columbian ruins sit alongside modern cattle ranches, while the Mission San Xavier del Bac, a masterpiece of baroque desert architecture near Tucson, was founded by the Spanish in the 1690s and still serves as the parish church for the local Tohono O’odham nation.
+Arizona also has some excellent museums, such as the Heard Museum in Phoenix and the Arizona State Museum in Tucson.

-Come spring, baseball training season is a huge draw for sports fans.
-Anytime of year, the spa scene in Arizona is world class.
-Arizona also has festivals for every taste and season.
-Winter brings the Renaissance Festival, Fiesta de los Vaqueros/Tucson Rodeo, Tucson International Gem and Mineral Show, Tucson Festival of Books, and the Fiesta Bowl.
-Spring sees the Scottsdale Culinary Festival, Tucson International Mariachi Conference, and Country Thunder.
-Summer is the time for the Annual Festival of Navajo Arts and Culture, Prescott Frontier Days, and the Sedona Hummingbird Festival.
-In the fall, enjoy grape-stomping at various wineries, the Arizona State Fair, and El Tour de Tucson cycling events.
+In Arizona, there are even festivals for every taste and season.
+Winter brings the Renaissance Festival, Tucson Rodeo, Tucson International Gem and Mineral Show, Tucson Festival of Books, and the Fiesta Bowl, while the spring sees the Scottsdale Culinary Festival, Tucson International Mariachi Conference, and Country Thunder.
+Summer is the time for the Annual Festival of Navajo Arts & Culture, Prescott Frontier Days, and the Sedona Hummingbird Festival.
+And in the fall, enjoy grape-stomping at various wineries, the Arizona State Fair, and El Tour de Tucson cycling events.

 more about Arizona

 Joseph Cyr is a language teacher certified in French and Spanish.
-After living in Germany, Georgia, Seattle, France, and Nicaragua, Joseph now calls Tucson home.
-If you spot him on a canyon run, he'll probably have his iPhone in hand.
-Tastes of place are a constant quest, and his current language-learning project is Korean.
-His writing and photography have appeared in the Seattle and Tucson newspapers, as well as in mobile photography exhibits.
-Occasional musings and snapshots can be seen at Allophile.com.
+After living in Germany, Georgia, Seattle, France, and Nicaragua, he now calls Tucson home.
+Discovering new places and their flavors is a constant quest, and his current language-learning project is Korean.
+His writing and photography have appeared in Seattle and Tucson newspapers, as well as in mobile photography exhibits.
+Occasional musings and snapshots can be found at Allophile.com.